pedrohasselmann/shapeimager/README.rst

 Shapeimager
 ===========

-Shapeimager is a Python package for scientific FOV simulation from digital terrain models, NAIF SPICE kernels and any detector settings.
+Shapeimager is a Python 3 package for scientific FOV simulation from any digital terrain models, NAIF SPICE kernels, or detector settings.

 +-------------------+--------+-----------------+------------+--------------+
 | Code Coverage     | Docs   | Chat            |  Citation  |  Code Style  |